LazyGuy-jpg/LazyGuy-jpg/README.md

 ---

-# 👋 Hi, I’m **@LazyGuy-jpg**
+# 👋 Hello, I’m **@LazyGuy-jpg**

-Welcome to my corner of the internet!
-I’m a developer who loves creating impactful tools and projects while keeping things simple (because, let’s be honest, I’m kind of lazy 😎).
-Despite that, my output is top-notch—so, no complaints there!
+Welcome, this is my area in the World Wide Web!
+A lazy developer myself, I prefer creating something that is not too complicated yet works like magic!
+Despite that, I always deliver quality!
+So, no complaints there!

 ---

 ## 👀 Interests

-- 🖥 **Programming**: Passionate about Python, Node.js, and Asterisk.
+- 🖥 **Programming**: Loves Python, Node.js, and Asterisk.

-- 🌐 **Telephony & Automation**: Working with Asterisk and custom IVR systems.
+- 🌐 **Telco & Automation**: Working on Asterisk and custom IVR systems.

-- 🎲 **Creative Problem Solving**: From debugging to feature implementation, I’m all about getting the job done effectively.
+- 🎲 **Creative Construction**: Being a part of any project, right from debugging to feature addition, is my goal.

 ---

 ## 🌱 Currently Learning

-- 🔧 Exploring **GoLang** for high-performance applications.
+- 🔧 Trying my hands on **GoLang** for developing performance-centric applications.

 ---

 ## 📫 Get in Touch

 - 📨 Telegram: [@steroidbackup]

 ---

 ## ⚡ Fun Fact

-- I’m a **lazy coder** but take pride in creating **the best outputs**.
-Quality over quantity, always! 😎
+- I am a **lazy coder**, but **the highest outputs** are the things that I execute worth.
+Quality, always comes before quantity! 😎

-Feel free to connect with me or check out my projects to see what I’m up to.
-If you like what you see, don’t forget to ⭐ my repos!
+Please connect with me or go through my projects.
+In case you think it’s worth, do not miss to ⭐ my repos!

 ---

-What do you think? 😊
+Thanks for sharing your opinion with me!
+What do you think? 😌